 Wendy’s baked potatoes might be even more famous than the chain’s fries.
 Customers load tubers up with chili, broccoli and cheese, sour cream and chives, and more.
 The “side” can get hefty enough to count as a meal of its own—each potato is about 11.5 ounces before adding toppings, according to Thrillist.
 Wendy’s sells a whopping 1 million baked potatoes every week, making it a pretty major revenue-builder for the company.
 So why haven’t more chains gotten on board?

 First of all, let’s go back to why Wendy’s started selling spuds in the first place.
-In the ’80s and ’90s, low-fat diets were all the rage. but there was definite appeal to replacing oil-drenched fries with a fat-free potato.
+In the ’80s and ’90s, low-fat diets were all the rage. but there was a definite appeal to replacing oil-drenched fries with a fat-free potato.
 Low-carb diets rose and fell, but the modest baked potato kept standing.
 Check out these fast-food “facts” that are actually false.

 We now know why “fat is bad”, but the baked potatoes are still a virtuous choice when you’re surrounded by fattier, saltier options.
 A regular baked potato has 270 calories, seven grams each of protein and fiber, and no fat to speak of.
 Ordering one with broccoli and cheese can add some green to your plate, too.
 Even loading a potato with cheese and bacon bits won’t put the 480-calorie side far off from the 420 calories in a medium order of fries, which only have five grams of fiber and six grams of protein.

 As health-conscious customers have made the push to fast food chains to serve more nutritious choices—most have side salads and apple slices—you’d think a plain baked potato would be a simple no-brainer.
 But for chains emphasizing the “fast” in “fast food,” it’s not that simple.
-Check out these other healthy choices at quick-service chains.

-“If you’ve ever cooked baked potatoes at home, you know it takes a while,” Lori Estrada, Wendy’s vice president of culinary innovation, tells Thrilist.
+“If you’ve ever cooked baked potatoes at home, you know it takes a while,” Lori Estrada, Wendy’s vice president of culinary innovation, tells Thrillist.
 “And we cook them from a raw state, in an oven, wrapped in foil, baked for an hour, just like you would at home.”

 Naturally, the cooking itself would take a lot of planning.
 But there’s also the matter of equipment.
 Fast food restaurants don’t typically have convection ovens, like the ones Wendy’s uses for its famous potatoes.
 Adding one in every location would be a major expense, and most chains just aren’t willing to make the move—especially if Wendy’s already has its grip on the fast-food potato market.